AlbertProfe/pronunciationApp/frontend/PRA01_DOCUMENTATION/PRA01_DOCUMENTATION.md

 ---

-To set the words, I created a sortByLevel() function to sort the words JSON based on their level on ascending order,also created another useState hook to manage the state of the button pressed.
-The sorting happends when the user presses a button, thats the trigger for the sortedWords happen.
+To set the words, I created a sortByLevel() function to sort the words in JSON based on their level in ascending order, also created another useState hook to manage the state of the button pressed.
+The sorting happends when the user presses a button, that's the trigger for the sortedWords to happen.
 For example:

 <br>